digitalfondue/jfiveparse/README.md

 ## Why?

-As far as I know, there is no pure java html5 parser that currently pass the [html5lib-tests suite](https://github.com/html5lib/html5lib-tests) (well, the more relevant tests :D).
+As far as I know, there is no pure java html5 parser that currently pass the [html5lib-tests suite](https://github.com/html5lib/html5lib-tests) (well, the more relevant tests :D, note: this project was published in october 2015).

 Additionally, I wanted a library with a reduced footprint (and no dependencies).
 Currently the jar weight around ~150kb.
 The target is to keep it under 200kb.